newjersey/navigator.business.nj.gov/web/roadmaps/tasks/register-consumer-affairs.md

 - Pay a fee of $110.00

 After you complete this task, you will have:
-- New Jersey Hompe Improvement Contractor number
+- New Jersey Home Improvement Contractor number